Jiangling Holdings

 Jiangling Holdings, also translated as Jiangling Motor Holding (JMH), is the name of two successive Jiangxi-based Chinese joint ventures focused on the automotive industry.
-The present Jiangling Holdings, established in June 2019 as a successor of the first one, is owned by state-controlled companies Jiangxi Guokong Automotive Investment Corporation (as majority holder), JMCG and Changan Auto.
-The first Jiangling Holdings was established in 2004 by JMCG and Changan as an equally-owned venture.
+The present Jiangling Holdings, established in June 2019 as a successor of the first one, is owned by JMCG and Changan Auto.

+Since Jiangling Holdings discontinued its own brands, Landwind and Aiways, its main business currently is contract vehicle assembly for Changan Auto.

 History

-Old JMH
+Old JMH (2005 to 2019)

 The first Jiangling Motor Holding joint venture was established in October 2004 (incorporated in November) as an equally-owned one by the state-owned enterprises Changan and JMCG.
 To create Jiangling Motor Holding, Changan invested money and in exchange JMCG transferred its Jiangling Motors (JMC) equity to the venture.
 Jiangling Motor Holding was from then on the largest shareholder of JMC, with a 41.03% stake as of March 2018.
 JMH also owned the Landwind marque.

 Between 2005 and 2019, JMH's Landwind was the subject of complaints and legal demands by Jaguar Land Rover, with the latter alleging various illegal copies of its properties.

-New JMH
+New JMH (2019 to 2026)

 In April 2019, it was announced that JMCG and Changan planned to split JMH into two separate companies: one keeping the same name and other tentatively called Jiangling Investment.
 Jiangling Investment would hold the 41.03% JMC stake and some liabilities and would still be equally owned by Changan and JMCG.
 The new JMH would own the rest of the former JMH assets (including Landwind) and it would issue 100% more shares to be sold to investors, leaving JMCG and Changan with a 25% stake each.
 Jiangling Investment was formally established in May 2019, completing the split of the former JMH.
 In June 2019, it was announced that the investor for the new JMH was the car manufacturer Aiways.
 Aiways acquired a 50% of the new JMH with the aim of securing production permits for new energy vehicles.
 The official signing ceremony for the new JMH was in August, but production of Aiways U5s at the JMH plant started in June, as soon as the deal was completed.
 In June 2021, Aiways sold its new JMH stake to Jiangxi Guokong Automotive Investment Corporation, a company controlled by Nanchang's municipality, while keeping the production permits.

 In 2022, after being close to bankruptcy, the new JMH was reorganised as an assembler of the Changan Raeton CC/Plus.